Kurizaki/Whisker-Jump/documentation.md

 | ---- | ------------ | ---- | --------------------------------------- |
 | 1    |              |      | As a 🤷‍♂️, I want 🤷‍♂️ so that 🤷‍♂️. |
 | ...  |              |      |                                         |

-✍️ Each user story should have a unique integer number (1, 2, 3, etc.), a priority (Must or Can?), and a type (Functional, Quality, Constraint).
-The user story itself should follow this format: *As a 🤷‍♂️, I want 🤷‍♂️ so that 🤷‍♂️.*

 ### 1.3 Test Cases